llm-d

 - in small (1-10 node) test and qualification environments with a static footprint, often time shared

-Our upstream projects β particularly vLLM, and Kubernetes β support a broader array of models, accelerators, and networks that may also benefit from our work, but we concentrate on optimizing and standardizing the operational and automation challenges of the leading edge inference workloads.
+Our upstream projects β particularly vLLM and Kubernetes β support a broader array of models, accelerators, and networks that may also benefit from our work, but we concentrate on optimizing and standardizing the operational and automation challenges of the leading edge inference workloads.

-llm-d accelerates distributed inference by integrating industry-standard open technologies: vLLM as model server and engine, Inference Gateway as request scheduler and balancer, and Kubernetes as infrastructure orchestrator and workload control plane.
+llm-d accelerates distributed inference by integrating industry-standard open technologies: vLLM as default model server and engine, Inference Gateway as request scheduler and balancer, and Kubernetes as infrastructure orchestrator and workload control plane.

 Key features of llm-d include: